ARAB YOUTH SUMMER INSTITUTE 2026 APPLICATION HERE

 Since its founding, AYO expanded to include weekly leadership development programs and partnerships with Oakland and San Francisco Unified School Districts.
 Focused on working-class Arab and Muslim youth across the Bay Area, AYO leaders gain the organizing skills to be able to successfully lead campaigns that advance racial and economic justice.
 Through AYO, Arab youth are able to identify and articulate their concerns, come up with ways to address them, and envision the world they are collectively building alongside other movements for social change.

-Join AYO's Leadership Program
+Join AYO's Leadership ProgramArab Youth Summer Institute

-During the summer, youth participate in the Arab Youth Summer Institute to build community, engage in cultural work, and sharpen their leadership skills.
+During the summer, youth participate in the annual Arab Youth Summer Institute to build community, engage in cultural work, and sharpen their leadership skills.